wdas03/climate-modelling/README.md

 Run the `data_integration_slopes.ipynb` notebook and change the file paths accordingly.
 This will output a csv file with corresponding slope, aspect, and elevation data.
 For your convenience, the resulting file is `ignition_topography_data.csv`.

 ### Integrate weather data
 Run the `weather.ipynb` notebook and change the API keys and file paths accordingly.
 To fully recreate, create a subscription with https://open-meteo.com/.
+With our subscription, we we only had access to data after 01/01/2016, so we prune the original data from ~340k to ~120k rows.

-This will allow to make a lot of API calls which is needed as there are over 340000 rows of data to account for.
+This will allow to make a lot of API calls which is needed as there are over 120000 rows of data to account for.
 This will output a csv file with corresponding weather data.

 ## Evaluation
 To run EDA, run `conus_eda.ipynb`.